wafflespeanut/biographer/README.md

 ### Checklist

-- fix the memory leak occurring while transferring the string pointer from Rust to Python
+- <s>fix the memory leak occurring while transferring the string pointer from Rust to Python</s>
 - switch from a shift cipher to a stream cipher.
 That's because we don't need integrity in this case, we just need confidentiality (in which stream cipher rocks!). *Of course, protecting the files is always on your side.*
 - add option for changing the password
 - spawn multiple threads while searching with Rust